gsimsekfb/my_rust_lib/best-practices/readme.md

 - `From and TryFrom`: Items implementing this trait can be automatically created from items of some other type, but with a possibility of failure in the latter case.
 See Item 6.
 - `Deref and DerefMut`: Items implementing this trait are pointer-like objects that can be dereferenced to get access to an inner item.
 See Item 9.
 - `Iterator and friends`: Items implementing this trait represent collections that can be iterated over.
 See Item 10.
-- `Send`: Items implementing this trait are safe to transfer between multiple threads.
+- `Send`: safe to transfer ownership to another thread.
 See Item 17.
-- `Sync`: Items implementing this trait are safe to be referenced by multiple threads.
+- `Sync`: safe to be referenced by multiple threads.
 See Item 17.

 ###  3.1.
 Use the type system to express your data structures